Koch and George Mason University

 Charles Koch is the chairman of the Institute for Humane Studies.
 Every year the IHS hosts the Charles G. Koch Summer Fellow Program which offers an internship in public policy.
 The internship is a ten-week program that includes an opening seminar, the internship, and a closing seminar.
 The opening seminar involves lectures on public policy analysis, classical liberalism, and “persuasive communication.”

 The internship entails working at a public policy think tank, either at the state or national level.
-Placement organizations include the American Enterprise Institute, the Cato Institute, the Mercatus Center, the National Center for Policy Analysis, and the Institute for Justice.
+Most or all of these placement organizations are financed by Charles Koch, such as the American Enterprise Institute, the Cato Institute, the Mercatus Center, the National Center for Policy Analysis, and the Institute for Justice.
 Policy interns may tackle a number of issues including environmental policy.

 The Institute for Humane Studies also offers a journalism internship for which it seeks “writers for liberty.”
 No formal training in journalism is required and the internship offers a choice of three program areas: investigative, print, and broadcast.